-I completed a monograph in 2016, Bess of Hardwick's Letters: Language, Materiality and Early Modern Epistolary Culture for the series Material Readings in Early Modern Culture (Routledge).
-The monograph was one of the outputs of the AHRC Letters of Bess of Hardwick Project, which I directed (2008-12, PI 100%).
-Other outputs from this project included an interactive online resource with images and annotated transcripts of c.250 letters www.bessofhardwick.org (243k page views during 2013-17; data shared with and a landing page created within Women's Early Modern Letters Online; assignment to the OED Historical Reading Programme) and an exhibition at National Trust property Hardwick Hall and The National Archives.
+In 2017 I completed my monograph on Bess of Hardwick's Letters: Language, Materiality and Early Modern Epistolary Culture for the series Material Readings in Early Modern Culture (Routledge), one of the outputs of my AHRC-funded project The Letters of Bess of Hardwick, (PI 100%, 2008-12).
+Other outputs from this project included an interactive online edition with images and annotated transcripts of c.250 letters www.bessofhardwick.org (243k page views during 2013-17; data shared with and a landing page created within Women's Early Modern Letters Online; assignment to the OED Historical Reading Programme) and an exhibition at National Trust property Hardwick Hall and The National Archives.

 Another strand of my research focuses upon Middle English literature, its meanings and appropriations over time.
 I have published on Middle English romance, medieval literary manuscripts and the afterlives of Chaucer's works.
 In 2005 I held a Folger Shakespeare Library Fellowship for the project 'What did Renaissance Readers write in their printed copies of Chaucer?'
 In 2012 I co-authored a book on medieval romance and its cultural, material and manuscript contexts (with Dr Nicholas Perkins) to accompany the Bodleian Library Romance of the Middle Ages exhibition.

-I convene the University of Glasgow's Medieval and Early Modern Network (MEMNET) and I am a member of the University's Digital Humanities Network and Centre for Gender History.
-I co-convene (with Dr Bryony Randall) Cultural Encounters with The Chamber Project.
-I am an advisory board member for Studies in Variation Contacts and Change in English (University of Helsinki) and the AHRC Manuscript Pamphleteering in Early Student England Project (Universities of Birmingham and Bristol).
+I am a Co-Director of the University of Glasgow Textual Editing Lab.
+I am a member of the University's Centre for Gender History and an advisory board member for Studies in Variation Contacts and Change in English (University of Helsinki) and the AHRC Manuscript Pamphleteering in Early Student England Project (Universities of Birmingham and Bristol).
 Since 2015 I have reviewed for journals that include The Library, Archives, New Medieval Literatures, The Journal of the Early Book Society and The Yearbook of Langland Studies.
-Since 2017, I have served as a member of the AHRC Peer Review College.
+Since 2017 I have served as a member of the AHRC Peer Review College.